-The gallery is on the west side of the Palace, on the site of a chapel that was bombed during the Second World War, and it is open to the public.
+The gallery is on the west side of the Palace.
+It is on the site of what was a chapel that was bombed during the Second World War, and it is open to the public.

-The Masterpieces of the Queen’s Gallery and the Royal Collection include:
+A Virtual Tour of the Queen’s Gallery and the Royal Collection

 - “Lady at the Virginal with a Gentleman”, ‘The Music Lesson’ by Johannes Vermeer